synzen/MonitoRSS/services/backend-api/client/docs/adr/003-state-ownership.md

 - *State that only exists to avoid prop-drilling two levels:* `SourceFeedContext` (3 consumers — `AddUserFeeds` page + `SourceFeedSelector` component) is a one-page concern that uses Context to avoid passing a value through a single intermediate component.
 Local state + a prop would be clearer.
 - *State that should be URL-deep-linkable but isn't:* feed list filters, selected tab on a detail page, current page in a paginated list.
 Currently lives in Context (or component state); doesn't survive reload, doesn't share via link.

-The lack of a rule for what goes where is also the lack of a story for the planned team plan, where "send me a link to your filtered feed view" is a natural ask that the current shape doesn't support.
+The lack of a rule for what goes where is also the lack of a story for the planned workspace plan, where "send me a link to your filtered feed view" is a natural ask that the current shape doesn't support.

 ## Decision